 Alright, we know what you’re here for: the top ten things to do in Montreal!
 I mean, that’s the title and all, so let’s talk Montreal!

 1. Walk up Mont-Royal

-Mont-Royal mountain is actually a big hill, landscaped long ago by the architect of New York’s Central Park, but don’t mention that to the locals.
+Mont-Royal mountain is actually a big hill, landscaped long ago by the same architect of New York’s Central Park (but don’t mention that to the locals).
 They call it a mountain and are proud of it!
 And, just like Central Park, it is right in the middle of the city!

-2. Enjoy a day or two in Mile End and Plateau
+2. Enjoy a Day or Two in Mile End and Plateau

-Plateau neatly borders Mile End and is famous for its amazing collection of foreign restaurants and cafés!
-These neighbourhoods are a great place to just hang around for a couple of days, so strike up conversations with the young, local crowd and secure a couch or room to enjoy the ultra-friendly vibe.
+Plateau neatly borders Mile End as well and is famous for its amazing collection of foreign restaurants and cafés!
+These neighbourhoods are a great place to just hang around for a couple of days, so strike up conversations with the local crowd and secure a couch or room to enjoy the ultra-friendly vibe.

 3. A Night Out in Montreal

 At the end of the day when the laptops are finally shut, it is time to unwind for most locals.
 Pubs quickly fill up after 4-5 pm and relaxed Montrealers spread like French-Canadian fungus over the sidewalks and streets.
 Montreal really shines with its things to do at night.

 A night out is a big part of Montreal life.
 Must do things roam every neighbourhood in Montreal with its secret places, speakeasies, and jazz clubs.
 Sports bars are very popular and every TV will be tuned to the current hockey game (or curling if you are unlucky).
 Just remember to cheer for the Canadiens; there is a dark and violent side to hockey-scorned Montreal folk.

 The main clubbing districts are downtown Crescent Street and Saint Laurent/Gay Village.
 Want to party all night?
 Well, the nightclubs and bars have their last call at 3 am.